Imaging Optical Design (FD), Optical Fabrication & Testing (FM), Optical Metrology (OR), Systems and Instrumentation (FS)

 Years of Experience:

 Academia, Research Laboratory

-Optomechanical system design, analysis, alignment, testing, and delivery.
+Novel optomechanical system design, analysis, alignment, testing, and field implementation.

-Additive/subtractive fabrication processes for optical materials, metals, and ceramics.
+Additive/subtractive fabrication processes for optical materials, components and devices.

 PhD in Optics, Physical Sciences, Engineering or related field.

 Demonstrated experience with optomechanical systems and instrumentation.

 Prior experience in an industrial or national lab setting.

 Experience with finite element analysis software (e.g. ANSYS, COMSOL, Nastran, etc.).

 Internal Number: req100